krishauser/Klampt/README.md

 ## Tutorials

-Tutorials are available on the [Klamp't website](http://klampt.org).
-We are in the process of updating these to Markdown so they can be browsed on Github.
+Some tutorials are available in the [Tutorials folder](Documentation/Tutorials) and on the [Klamp't website](http://klampt.org).
+(Stay tuned... we are in the process of updating the HTML tutorials to Markdown so they can be browsed more easily on Github.)

 ## Contact